Roshwar28/MEMS-Stethoscope/README.md

 frequency (200 Hz).
 The filter order (6) controls the steepness of the filter's response.
 Butterworth Filter design involves calculating coefficients based on the cutoff frequency and filter order.

 Filter Design Formula (Butterworth Filter)::The normalized cutoff frequency Wc is calculated as, Wc=2Fc/Fs
 Given a desired cutoff frequency Fc, sampling frequency Fs , and filter order NNN, the normalized cutoff frequency Wc can be calculated as

+Conclusion

+MEMS-based mechanical stethoscopes mark a major leap forward in medical technology by overcoming the limitations of traditional stethoscopes.
+Through the integration of Micro-Electro-Mechanical Systems, these devices provide superior sound detection, higher sensitivity, and digital signal processing for clearer, more accurate readings.
+This advancement enhances the ability of healthcare professionals to diagnose conditions more precisely, especially in cases where subtle physiological sounds are critical.
+As healthcare becomes more technology-driven, MEMS-based stethoscopes will play a key role in improving diagnostic practices, ensuring better outcomes for patients.
+This shift toward more advanced, portable, and efficient medical devices signals a promising future in medical diagnostics, where technology like MEMS continues to redefine the tools clinicians rely on